Tokyo Facts 東京基本情報

 Two major rivers flow through Tokyo, the Sumida River, running north-to-south into Tokyo bay, and the Tama River, running west-to-east, and forming the border between Tokyo and Kawasaki.
 Other rivers include the Edo, Arakawa, Sumida, Tama and Kanda rivers.

 Tokyo has a total land area of 2187.42 square km and is home to about 10% of the population of Japan.
-Including the neighboring prefectures of Saitama, Chiba and Kanagawa, the Tokyo conurbation has a total population of over 33 million inhabitants, the largest population concentration in the world.
+Including the neighboring prefectures of Saitama, Chiba and Kanagawa, the Tokyo conurbation has a total population of over 37 million inhabitants, one of the largest population agglomerations in the world.

 Tokyo has an average temperature of about 16.5 degrees Celsius (62 degrees F), an average minimum temperature of about 13 degrees Celsius (55 degrees F), and an average maximum temperature of about 20 degrees Celsius (68 degrees F).
 Average humidity is about 60%.